Async your 1:1s w/ Luke Thomas CEO & Founder @ Friday

 Instead you can automate and async these.
 Whether using Friday, another app, or simply dropping in questions into Slack.
 Like how productive did you feel this week, what's 1 thing that really made you happy this week, or similar.
 These questions replace the experience of putting the employee on the spot of coming up with something.
 They also tend to get more honest and clear responses.
 Emojis can be a super powerful tool.
 As studies say a 😔 can equate to an employee walking into your office with a frown.

-The weekly updates can be read at the time time for the employee.
-Giving them the chance to better digest what they've read and help formulate better questions and responses.
+The weekly updates can be read at the time for the employee.
+Giving them the chance to better digest what they've read and help formulate better questions and responses

 Most importantly this meeting gets replaced by a fun bonding meeting/conversation.
 Where the focus is on each person and their lives outside the office.
 Helping foster that deeper connection.